VR51/softman/README.md

 I keep the script on my desktop so I can click it any time I want to check for updates and install them without need to type various apt-get sequences.

-# History
-This began as a simple update script to keep on the desktop and click to quickly run system software updates.
-Now it is so much more.

-SoftMan (Software Manager) is part of a library of scripts I wrote and frequently use in Linux projects.
-This library will soon be released on Github for others to make use of in their own Bash projects.

-The update script released to this Github repo is a selfcontained version of an update and software (re)installation script.
-It is mostly a wrapper for frequently used apt-get command sequences but also includes commands to automatically reinstall software packages that contain corrupt files (e.g. after hardware crash, malware infection or self-inflicted damage when a script runs amock).

 ## Features

 * Updates the system when clicked.